PatrickZint/python_simple_ToDoList_openAi_o3_mini/README.md

-- .env file to be added to include keys
+- Rename .env.example to .env, to include your keys
 - A new github repository is needed for a new experiment